SheldonHH/RustMap/README.md

-# 9. Unsafety Analysis for bzip2-rustmap-gpt and rossta-rustmap-gpt
+# 8. Unsafety Analysis for bzip2-rustmap-gpt and Rosetta-rustmap-gpt

 The below operation is based on docker image *rustmap-unsafety-evaluation.tar.gz* in Zenodo.
 The Code is of operation is both on README.md and Zenodo docker image.